 Information about the University’s study into the value of lecture recording at Edinburgh, access to the full report and annexes.

-Edinburgh is taking an evidence-based approach to the implementation of lecture recording.
-To enhance our understanding of how lecture recording is being used at the University, we have commissioned a University-wide evaluation to explore the value of lecture recording at Edinburgh.
+Edinburgh has taken an evidence-based approach to the implementation of lecture recording.
+To enhance our understanding of how lecture recording is being used at the University, we commissioned a University-wide evaluation to explore the value of lecture recording at Edinburgh.
 The study ran from January – June 2018 and was led by Jill MacKay a research fellow from the Royal (Dick) School of Veterinary Studies who was seconded to the programme as an independent researcher.

 Summary of Findings